 Slow Down and Communicate

-No matter what type of activity you are enjoying – hiking, walking, biking, or riding a horse – remember to slow down, be prepared to stop, say something like “on your left,” and pass safely.
-Slow down and communicate.
+No matter what type of activity you are enjoying – hiking, walking, biking, or riding a horse – remember to slow down and communicate.
+Be prepared to stop, say something like “on your left,” and pass safely.

 Follow Open Space Yielding Guidelines